jerryzhang0212/anime-shot-analysis/README.md

 ### 5. Interpretation Output

-Based on the extracted features, the system generates a natural-language interpretation describing the cinematic intent of the shot.
+Based on the extracted features, the system generates a short textual description summarizing the visual characteristics of the frame.

 ![Interpretation Output](anime%20shot%20sample/05_interpretation_output.png)